SahiLmb/Google-Cloud-Study-Jams/7) Build and Secure Networks in Google Cloud/VPC Networks - Controlling Access.md

 ### IAM & admin > Service Accounts > Create service account > Name= `Network-admin` > Role > Compute Engine > Compute Network Admin > Save
 <br/>

-### follow all the instructions in the lab, complete the short quizzes and close the lab once the score gets 100/100 or you can continuw with the extra activities.
+### follow all the instructions in the lab, complete short quizzes and close the lab once the score gets 100/100 or you can continue with the extra activities.